-It was a simple arrangement, one that both somewhat satisfied and somewhat annoyed the both of us; like almost everything in marriage.
+It was a simple arrangement, one that both satisfied and annoyed each of us; like almost everything in marriage.

-We reached this agreement on the day we bought our lawn tractor.
-It all began shortly after she said, “Show me how it works.”
+We reached this agreement on the day I bought my lawn tractor.
+It began shortly after she said, “Show me how it works.”

-I said no. I told her the tractor was mine and I didn’t want her on it.
-Okay, I admit it.
-It was a totally macho thing to do but I don’t care what anyone thinks.
-I have given up enough guy stuff in my life to earn back one little thing.
+Sure, it was a totally macho thing to do but I don’t care what anyone thinks, I have given up enough guy stuff in my life to earn one little thing back.

-When I was single, I controlled what went into the refrigerator.
+When I was single, I controlled the refrigerator.
 I stocked it with only the essentials: beer and day old pizza.
 Now that I am married, I share the refrigerator, which means that it holds only skim milk, low fat Greek yogurt, asparagus and kale.

-When I was single, I decorated my living room in minimalist style, limiting the decor to a not-that-badly-rotted couch and a big-screen.
+When I was single, I limited my living room decor to a rotted couch and a beat-up TV.
 Now, I cannot tell you what my living room holds because the instant I get a grasp on it, it changes.